 My 1995 book, The Cuban Balseros: Voyage of Uncertainty, established the foundational demography and history of Cuban raft crisis of 1994.
 In 2012, I was a Contributing Editor to Cuba: People, Culture, History, a two volume set of 300 essays, edited & written by leading scholars in Cuba & the U.S. It is the first large-scale joint publishing project between Cuban & U.S. researchers.
 I recently published “Post D-17 and Processes of Cuban National Reconciliation.”
 In Eric Hershberg & William M. LeoGrande.
 A New Chapter in U.S.-Cuban Relations: Impacts on the Island and Beyond, 2016.

-"“Post D-17 and Processes of Cuban National Reconciliation.”.”
-A New Chapter in US-Cuba Relations Social, Political, and Economic Implications.
-Ed.
-LeoGrande, W and Hershberg, E.: Palgrave Macmillan.
-May 27, 2016.
-(Chapter)
+LeoGrande, W., and E. Hershberg, editors. ““Post D-17 and Processes of Cuban National Reconciliation.”.”
+A New Chapter in US-Cuba Relations Social, Political, and Economic Implications, Palgrave Macmillan, 2016.

 Ackerman, H. “HLAS, HAPI, and PRISMA: A Comparative Review of the Foundational Databases of Latin American Studies and a Recent Complement.”
-The Charleston Advisor 11.
-1 (2009).
+The Charleston Advisor, vol. 11, no. 1, 2009.

 Ackerman, H. “Full-Text Databases for Spanish Content: Fuente Académica; ¡Informe!; Publicaciones y Revistas Sociales y Humanísticas (PRISMA).”
-The Charleston Advisor 11.
-2 (2009).
+The Charleston Advisor, vol. 11, no. 2, 2009.